PranaviBaad04/WeatherApp/README.md

 # WeatherApp
 Weather App is a responsive web application built using HTML, CSS, and JavaScript that fetches real-time weather information from the OpenWeatherMap API.
+Users can enter a city name to view the current temperature, humidity, weather condition, and weather icon.
+The project demonstrates API integration, Fetch API usage, JSON data parsing, asynchronous programming, and dynamic DOM manipulation while providing a clean and user-friendly interface.